Description of a Lancashire Heeler

 Lancashire Heelers are normally very outgoing and are friendly to people, but very occasionally if not socialised correctly some may show signs of nervousness.
 They may be sharp with other dogs, especially when on the lead; as in all breeds they benefit greatly from early socialisation with people and dogs.

-It is very important that they attend a training class (obedience and/or ringcraft) to be socialised and to learn basic manners.
+It is very important that they attend a training class (obedience and/or ring craft) to be socialised and to learn basic manners.
 Lancashire Heelers are ideal dogs for active people of any age who are able to give them the attention they require.
-They are suitable for families with older children, but they may not be suitable as a first dog for a family with babies or young toddlers.
+They are particularly suitable for families with older children.
+Care should be taken with socialising and training in a home with babies and young children as a wilful Heeler will compete for attention and if not checked can be prone to try and 'herd' the younger ones.
 Country life or town life with open spaces nearby would be equally suitable, because they benefit from free running in safe areas such as parks and open countryside.
 A dog proof garden is important, if they are left unsupervised, as they are very good escapologists and can get out of the smallest hole and climb or jump over a low fence!
+The Lancashire Heeler is a robust healthy small dog with few inherent health issues.
+The most important of these are hereditary eye disorders for which there are now DNA and screening tests.
+When buying / adopting a Lancashire Heeler ALWAYS ensure that you have evidence of such testing of puppy and parents.
+See Eye Problems In The Lancashire Heeler and Buying A Lancashire Heeler Puppy

 Chris Norman / Janice Jones